roitberg-group/torchani-amber/README.md

     ```
 <!-- Is it a problem to use amber's miniconda / python? maybe not? -->

-IMPORTANT: If you compile Sander or Pmemd with TorchANI-Amber enabled, the `sander|pmemd`
+IMPORTANT: If you compile `sander` or `pmemd` with TorchANI-Amber enabled, the
-binaries *will depend on the torchani libraries being present to run correctly*.
-This
+`sander|pmemd` binaries *will depend on the torchani libraries being present to run
-is true even when running CPU-only calculations, or calculations that don't use torchani
+correctly*.
+This is true even when running CPU-only calculations, or calculations that
-at all.
+don't use torchani at all.

-When building Amber make sure that the install prefix for `TorchANI-Amber` is in the
+When building Amber make sure the install prefix for `TorchANI-Amber` is in the `cmake`
-`cmake` search path.
-If `TorchANI-Amber` was installed to `~/.local/lib` (the default,
+search path.
+If `TorchANI-Amber` was installed to `~/.local/lib` (the default, which
-which doesn't need `sudo`). you may need to add `CMAKE_PREFIX_PATH=${HOME}/.local/`.
-If
+doesn't need `sudo`). you may need to add `CMAKE_PREFIX_PATH=${HOME}/.local/`.
+If this
-this is correctly done, then `Torchani` will show up in the list of enabled software
+is correctly done, then `Torchani` will show up in the list of enabled software that
-that Amber prints when installing.
+Amber prints when installing.

-## LibTorch (C++) and PyTorch (Python) compatibility

-NOTE: This is a non-issue if you use the installation script, since the same binaries
-are used for both LibTorch and PyTorch.
-You can safely skip this section
-if that is the case.

-Its important that the TorchANI models used are JIT-compiled using the same PyTorch
-version as the LibTorch version linked to the libraries.
-For example, if
-`torch.__version__ == 2.6` for TorchANI, then the linked LibTorch must also be 2.6,
-otherwise LibTorch may fail to load the models, or load them incorrectly.

 ## CPU-only support